 What Didgeridoo is Best for Beginners?

 If you’re beginning, it’s much more important to find a didgeridoo that’s easy to play so you can get a feel of what’s important to you.
-For that reason, if I was to do it over again, I would recommend one of Toca’s PVC Didgeridoos.
-This is the Orange swirl design (see price on Amazon), but they have many others.
+For that reason, if I was to do it over again, I would recommend one of Meinl’s PVC Didgeridoos.
+This is their S-shaped Black design (see price on Amazon), but they have many others.

 The mouthpiece is uniform and is neither too big or too small (both very important for learning to play)

-The Toca PVC didgeridoos are also conically-shaped, which gives you more back pressure.
+The Meinl PVC didgeridoos are also conically-shaped but flare out at the end, which gives you more back pressure.
 We’ll talk about back pressure in a few, but it means essentially that it’s easier to play.

 Best Cheap Didgeridoo